joomla-projects/joomla-volunteer-portal/README.md

 ---------------------------------------------------------------
 Roll Call

-*Original Volunteer Portal by Sander Potjer and Roland Dalmulder
+* Original Volunteer Portal by Sander Potjer and Roland Dalmulder

-*Joomla 4 Port by Mark Fleeson and Roland Dalmulder
+* Joomla 4 Port by Mark Fleeson and Roland Dalmulder

-*Code Clean Up, adding drone and jrobo by Hannes Papenburgh
+* Code Clean Up, adding drone and jorobo by Hannes Papenburgh

-*Code Clean Up and improvements by Brian Teeman
+* Code Clean Up and improvements by Brian Teeman